 - Strong organizational and leadership skills.

 - Excellent verbal and written communication skills.

 - Ability to be a flexible and creative participant in a changing system.

-- Valid driver’s license and good driving record; access to car and willingness to use it for work (i.e. transporting consumers).
+- Possession of a valid driver’s license, a favorable driving record, adequate insurance (per WI law) and access to a vehicle with willingness to use it for work (i.e., transporting consumers).

 Typical Physical Demands

 Requires driving, sitting, standing, light lifting, bending, and reaching; and the ability to use and operate standard office equipment, including computer, calculator, phone, printer, cell phone, facsimile, etc.